Mjavala/muri-frontend/readme.md

 ```
 docker-compose restart caddy
 ```
-If you'd like to make any further configurations like using a subdomain, read on [here](https://hasura.io/docs/1.0/graphql/core/deployment/enable-https.html).
 On reloading the console should now be serving via HTTPS.

+Further configurations like using a subdomain are not covered in this guide; read on [here](https://hasura.io/docs/1.0/graphql/core/deployment/enable-https.html).

 # Data Transfer
 Currently you have an empty database.
 If you'd like to import a postgres dump file from another source, follow these steps.
 We have several dump files stored that have schemas compatible with the MURI Live UI display.
 If you use custom message definitions, know that MURI Live may not be able to read different JSON nesting and naming conventions.
 However this can be edited in the MURI Live repo.